 R-2 visas may be granted to spouses and unmarried minor children of R-1 visa holders.
 Beneficiaries of an R-2 visa may not work in the U.S., but they may pursue part-time or full-time studies.

 Because of the wide variety of temporary work visas available, and the complexity of the application processes for each one, it is wise to enlist the help of an immigration attorney when you want to obtain a temporary work visa.
 Fady Eskandar, an Immigration Attorney in Anaheim, has a wide understanding of the U.S. immigration system and can help you apply for your temporary work visa from start to finish.
-Contact our offices today for a free consultation about your case.
+Contact our office today for a free consultation about your case.

 E-1/E-2 Treaty and Investor Visas